Kerasoy Pillar Blend Soy Wax.

 We want to save plastic where possible, so unless you tell us to the contrary, we may ship multiple packs of the same wax in bulk.

-Kerasoy Pillar is supplied in pastille form and is a blend specifically developed for the production of Pillar candles and Wax Melts.
+Kerasoy Pillar is supplied in pastille or flake form and is a blend specifically developed for the production of Pillar candles and Wax Melts.
 It is suitable for further blending with fragrances and oil soluble dyestuffs.
 Kerasoy Pillar blend is biodegradable and vegan friendly.
 No animal products are used and no animal testing has been carried out in its manufacture.

 KeraSoy Pillar does not require additives, other than fragrance and colour required by the candle maker.
 Old or partial candles may be remelted and the wax reused but it is advisable not to heat the wax above 85°C or heating for extended lengths of time.
 Waxes should be stored in a cool, dry location away from direct heat, sunlight and moisture.